walkawayy/TR1X/docs/tr1/README.md

 - added a cheat to explode Lara like in TR2 and TR3

 #### Input
+- added ability to hold forward/back to move through menus more quickly
 - added ability to move camera around with W,A,S,D
 - added additional custom control schemes
 - added the ability to unbind unessential keys